ddev/ddev/docs/content/users/usage/database-management.md

 ## Database Imports

-Import a database with one command, from one of the following file formats:
+Import a database with one command, from one of the following file formats:<br>
 **.sql, .sql.gz, .mysql, .mysql.gz, .tar, .tar.gz, and .zip**.

 Here’s an example of a database import using DDEV: